 The HBI Investment Trust primarily applies the market approach for its investment assets and attempts to utilize valuation techniques that maximize the use of observable inputs and minimize the use of unobservable inputs.

-As of December 31, 2009 and 2008, the HBI Investment Trust held certain financial assets that are required to be measured at fair value on a recurring basis.
-These consisted of common stocks, collective trusts, registered investment companies, participant loans and a stable value fund.
+As of December 31, 2010 and 2009, the HBI Investment Trust held certain financial assets that are required to be measured at fair value on a recurring basis.
+These consisted of common stocks, collective trusts, registered investment companies and a stable value fund.
 The fair values of common stocks and registered investment companies are determined based on quoted prices in public markets and are categorized as Level 1.

 The underlying investment portfolio of the stable value fund is comprised of high quality, fixed income securities that are held in various collective trusts valued at net asset values which approximate fair value and are categorized as Level 2.
 Collective trusts are investment securities valued at net asset values which approximate fair value and are categorized as Level 2.
-Collective trusts are investment securities valued at net asset values which approximate fair value and are categorized as Level 2.
 The inputs used in valuing both the stable value fund and the collective trusts include quoted prices for similar assets or liabilities in active markets, quoted prices for identical or similar assets or liabilities in markets that are not active, inputs other than quoted prices that are observable for the assets or liabilities and inputs that are derived principally from or corroborated by observable market data.
 Participant transactions (issuances and redemptions) may occur daily.

-The fair value of participant loans is determined based on unobservable inputs that reflect the HBI Investment Trust's assumptions about the market value and are categorized as Level 3.
-There were no transfers in or out of Level 3 during the years ended December 31, 2009 and 2008.
-There were no changes during the years ended December 31, 2009 and 2008 to the valuation techniques used to measure asset fair values on a recurring basis.
+The HBI Investment Trust did not hold any investments whose value was determined based on unobservable inputs and categorized as Level 3 at December 31, 2010 and 2009.
+There were no transfers in or out of Level 3 during the years ended December 31, 2010 and 2009.
+There were no changes during the years ended December 31, 2010 and 2009 to the valuation techniques used to measure asset fair values on a recurring basis.

-The following table sets forth by level within the fair value hierarchy the HBI Investment Trust's investment assets accounted for at fair value on a recurring basis at December 31, 2009 and 2008.
+The following table sets forth by level within the fair value hierarchy the HBI Investment Trust's investment assets accounted for at fair value on a recurring basis at December 31, 2010 and 2009, respectively.
 As required by the accounting rules, assets and liabilities are classified in their entirety based on the lowest level of input that is significant to the fair value measurement.
 The assessment of the significance of a particular input to the fair value measurement requires judgment, and may affect the valuation of fair value assets and liabilities and their placement within the fair value hierarchy levels.